conjurer-rich/flow-decision-records/pages/docs/playbook.md

 Flow Decisions are made with input, not by consensus.

-Identify stakeholders: Who might be affected?
+- **Identify stakeholders**: Who might be affected?
 Who has relevant expertise?

-Seek advice early: Give people a chance to contribute insight or raise risks
+- **Seek advice early**: Give people a chance to contribute insight or raise risks

-Own the decision: The proposer decides, incorporating feedback transparently
+- **Own the decision**: The proposer decides, incorporating feedback transparently

 This approach builds trust and speeds up progress—without falling into design-by-committee.